 Rational and Incremental Policy Making

-An analysis of rational and incremental approaches to policy development and implementation.
+An analysis of rational and incremental policy approaches

 - Agenda Setting – identifying the problem that the proposed policy(s) will seek to address,